-UN Security Council does not pass US resolution calling for Gaza ceasefire
+UN Security Council does not pass draft US resolution on Gaza ceasefire

 Moscow accused Washington of a “hypocritical spectacle” that does not pressure Israel.

-Russia’s ambassador to the UN, Vassily Nebenzia, said the draft was exceedingly politicised and contained an effective green light for Israel to mount a military operation in Rafah.
+Russia’s ambassador to the UN, Vassily Nebenzia, said the draft was exceedingly politicised and contained an “effective green light” for Israel to mount a military operation in Gaza’s southernmost city of Rafah, where more than 1.5 million Palestinians are sheltering.

-He said there was no call for a ceasefire in the resolution’s text and accused the US leadership of “deliberately misleading the international community.”
+Nebenzia said there was no call for a ceasefire in the resolution’s text and accused the US leadership of “deliberately misleading the international community”.

-He told ambassadors that if they pass the resolution, “you will cover yourselves in disgrace.”
+China’s representative, Zhang Jun, said the draft “dodged the most central issue, that of a ceasefire” through its “ambiguous” language.

+“Nor does it even provide an answer to the question of realising a ceasefire in the short term,” he added.

+“It says it’s important that there is a ceasefire; it doesn’t seem to be demanding one,” Al Jazeera’s diplomatic correspondent James Bays, who had obtained a copy of the draft resolution, said earlier this week.

+“And it’s also linking this ceasefire directly with the release of the remaining captives being held by Hamas and other groups in Gaza.”
-The US ambassador said Russia had prioritized politics over progress in vetoing the resolution, throwing stones when it lives in a glass house.

-She added that both Russia and China were doing nothing meaningful to advance peace.
+After Friday’s vote, US ambassador to the UN, Linda Thomas-Greenfield, said Russia had prioritised politics over progress by using its veto, adding that both Russia and China were doing nothing meaningful to advance peace.

 Alternative draft resolutions

-The US, Israel’s closest ally, has vetoed three resolutions demanding a cease-fire, the most recent being an Arab-backed measure supported by 13 council members with one abstention on February 20.
+The US, Israel’s closest ally, has vetoed three resolutions demanding a ceasefire, the most recent being an Arab-backed measure supported by 13 council members with one abstention on February 20.

-A day earlier, the US circulated a rival resolution, which went through major changes during negotiations before Friday’s vote.
+A day earlier, the US had circulated a rival resolution, which went through major changes during negotiations before this Friday’s vote.

-It initially would have supported a temporary cease-fire linked to the release of all hostages, and the previous draft would have supported international efforts for a cease-fire as part of a hostage deal.
+It initially would have supported a temporary ceasefire linked to the release of all hostages, and the previous draft would have supported international efforts for a ceasefire as part of a hostage deal.

+On Friday, Algeria’s UN ambassador, Amar Bendjama, said that had the Council passed its February resolution, thousands of innocent lives could have been saved.
+More than 32,000 Palestinians – mostly women and children – have been killed since the war began last October.

+These figures represent lives and “hopes that have been destroyed”, Bendjama said, adding that the US text made no mention of Israel’s responsibility for their deaths.

+Speaking to reporters later in the day, White House national security spokesperson John Kirby said there was “nothing new” in the US draft resolution, stressing that it expressed Washington’s long standing position of backing a temporary ceasefire in Gaza as part of a hostage deal.

+Kirby accused Russia and China of rejecting the proposal “simply” for being authored in the US.

-Meanwhile, the 10 elected members of the Security Council have been drafting their own resolution, which demands that an immediate humanitarian cease-fire for the holy month of Ramadan, which began March 10, be “respected by all parties leading to a permanent sustainable cease-fire.”
+Meanwhile, the 10 elected members of the Security Council have been drafting their own resolution, which demands that an immediate humanitarian ceasefire for the holy month of Ramadan, which began March 10, be “respected by all parties leading to a permanent sustainable ceasefire”.

-It also demands “the immediate and unconditional release of all hostages ” and emphasizes the urgent need to protect civilians and deliver humanitarian aid throughout the Gaza Strip.
+It also demands “the immediate and unconditional release of all hostages ” and emphasises the urgent need to protect civilians and deliver humanitarian aid throughout the Gaza Strip.

-France will also work on a new United Nations resolution for a ceasefire in Gaza, French President Emmanuel Macron said on Friday.
+France will also work on a new UN resolution for a ceasefire in Gaza, French President Emmanuel Macron said on Friday.

 “Following Russia’s and China’s veto a few minutes ago, we are going to resume work on the basis of the French draft resolution in the Security Council and work with our American, European and Arab partners to reach an agreement,” Macron said at the end of a European Union leaders summit in Brussels.